ArcticSpaceFox/aoc_bot/CONFIGURATION.md

 [Discord Developer Portal]: https://discord.com/developers/applications

+#### `post_interval`

+Cron-job-like setting to post the current stats every x amount of time automatically.
+To configure go to the `config/auth.toml` and adjust the `discord.interval`.
+Needs to be a valid cron string.

 ## Logging

 The bot logs several messages while it is running that can help to understand its current state and